Kuje prison break: Attack

-On the night of July 5, Islamic State militants, with the aid with Ansaru, launched three simultaneous attacks on different sides of the prison.
+On the night of 5 July, Islamic State militants, with the aid of Ansaru, launched three simultaneous attacks on different sides of the prison.
 Immediately before the breakout, imprisoned ISIS leaders gave a 15-minute long sermon to other members of the group.
 Using small arms and explosive devices, around 100 attackers broke in, destroying parts of the prison and burning eight vehicles.
 One bomb at the front gates killed a Nigerian prison guard and injured three others, and four inmates were killed during the attack.
 Overall, a total of 16 officers and inmates were injured in the attack.
 Of the 994 present at the time of the attack, 879 inmates broke out, however 443 had been recaptured by the following day.
 Many high-profile members were still unaccounted for in the days following the jailbreak, including Kyari, Joshua Dariye and Jolly Nyame, former governors of Plateau and Taraba states respectively.
 The attack took 50 minutes from start to finish.

 Aftermath

-By July 8, 443 inmates were still on the loose.
+By 8 July 443 inmates were still on the loose.
 In the aftermath, Major General Bashir Magashi released photos of 69 high-profile inmates still unaccounted for, including many members of Boko Haram.
 This number was bumped down to 64 in the following days.
-The Islamic State claimed responsibility for the attack on the day of, calling it "Breaking the Walls campaign".
+The Islamic State claimed responsibility for the attack on the day of the raid, calling it the "Breaking the Walls campaign".

-Abba Kyari was recaptured on July 20.
+Abba Kyari was recaptured on 20 July.
 A political leader in Plateau State, Elkanah Garang, called for the immediate release of some suspects, as they had been pardoned by Nigerian president Muhammadu Buhari earlier in the year.
 Buhari had claimed to release a detailed report on the attack in November, although this did not happen.